Mortgage Insurance in Australia: Everything You Need to Know

 How much is mortgage insurance?

 Typically 1%–5% of the loan amount.
-For a $600,000 loan at 90% LVR: $8,000–$15,000.
-At 95% LVR: $15,000–$30,000.
+For a $600, 000 loan at 90% LVR: $8, 000–$15, 000.
+At 95% LVR: $15, 000–$30, 000.

-Can you claim mortgage insurance on tax?
+Do you claim mortgage insurance on tax?

-Only on investment properties — spread over 5 years.
+Only on investment properties, spread over 5 years.
 Not deductible for owner-occupied homes.

 Use our LMI Calculator to estimate exactly how much mortgage insurance you'll pay at different deposit levels.